 Rationale:

 Through consultations with the CoR in preparation for this project, it became clear that while CoR staff and Members had received ample training, structural issues hindered the efficiency of the institution.
-The lack of Standard Operating Procedures and Rules of Procedure, combined with inefficient working processes, political appointments and no clear terms of references for staff posts, were preventing the COR Secretariat from effectively servicing and supporting members of parliament..
+The lack of Standard Operating Procedures and Rules of Procedure, combined with inefficient working processes, political appointments and no clear terms of references for staff posts, were preventing the COR Secretariat from effectively servicing and supporting members of parliament.

 UNDP Iraq, in consultation with the Speaker’s Office, initiated technical support to facilitate the formulation of a strategic plan for the Secretariat of the Parliament.
 The plan is to enhance the efficiency of the institution and set out a reform agenda.
 UNDP hosted a workshop to expose the CoR working group to strategic planning.
 This took significant effort and consultation to garner buy-in from all major stakeholders, however, the end result was the establishment of a working group with the Directors to work on the new Strategic Plan and a work-plan with UNDP to commence reform through targeted training, assessments and implementation of processes.